Nerojd/CUDAatScaleForTheEntreprise/README.md

 ## Overview

 This project demonstrates the use of the NVIDIA Performance Primitives (NPP) library with CUDA to perform image blurring.
 The goal is to leverage GPU acceleration for efficient image processing.
-This project is part of the **CUDA at Scale for the Enterprise** course and serves as a template to understand how to implement basic image processing operations using CUDA and NPP.
+This project is part of the **CUDA at Scale for the Enterprise** course and allows to understand how to implement basic image processing operations using CUDA and NPP.

 ## Code Organization